TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/tyk-ingress-controller.md

 ## Motivation

 The standard Ingress resource is very basic and does not natively support many advanced capabilities that are required for API Management use-cases.
-Despite this, the community have built tooling, capabilities, dependencies, on top of the ingress resource.
+Despite this, the community have built tooling, capabilities and dependencies on top of the ingress resource.
 These all rely on abuse of the metadata annotations.
 This practice is apparent with the standard [Kubernetes NginX Ingress resource](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#annotations).